Isle of Man TT: Early history (1907–1948)

 To remain competitive, British manufacturers such as Norton and Velocette, chose to focus on the handling of their single cylinder motorcycles.
 With more advanced suspension systems front and rear, the singles remained in the fight and in 1938, Harold Daniell riding a Norton, set the first ever average race speed above 90 miles per hour.
 This record of 91 mph over seven laps of the Mountain course would stand for 12 years until being broken after World War II.
-The 1938 TT was also the first to have a German made motorcycle win a race, with a two-stroke DKW willing the Lightweight TT.
+The 1938 TT was also the first to have a German made motorcycle win a race, with a two-stroke DKW winning the Lightweight TT.
 The German manufacturers returned in force for the 1939 race with BMW, NSU and DKW fielding factory machines.
 The supercharged BMW twin would go on to win the Senior TT, ridden by Georg Meier.
 The 1939 TT was the last to be held before the outbreak of World War II.

 The Isle of Man TT returned for the first time after World War II in 1947.
 Based on the performance of the BMWs in the 1939 Senior TT, superchargers were banned from the race.
 Introduced was a new Clubman’s set of classes which allowed essentially standard road going motorcycles to compete, so long as they were fitted with lights and kick starter.
 The Clubman's classes mirrored the existing classes, with a Clubman's Lightweight, Clubman's Junior, and Clubman's Senior class all competing in their own races.
 The riders were little-known, but as the stars were barred from entering the class, it provided a stepping-stone for future-stars.
 Like the early Lightweight TT races, the Clubman's races were "mass start" events.
 The Senior TT remained the ultimate race of the weekend and Harold Daniel, riding a Norton, went on to repeat his success of 1938 taking first place.
 Due to the much lower quality of petrol after the war, his fastest lap was only 84.07 mph, significantly slower than nine years prior.
-By 1948 running, the TT had firmly recovered from the post war slump with over 100 entrants across the four classes.
+By the 1948 running, the TT had firmly recovered from the post war slump with over 100 entrants across the four classes.